fastapi/fastapi/docs/en/docs/contributing.md

 Now you can go to <a href="http://127.0.0.1:8008" class="external-link" target="_blank">http://127.0.0.1:8008</a> and see your changes live.

 You will see that every language has all the pages.
-But some pages are not translated and have a notification about the missing translation.
+But some pages are not translated and have an info box at the top, about the missing translation.

 Now let's say that you want to add a translation for the section [Features](features.md){.internal-link target=_blank}.